Kannathil Muthamittal: Filming

 The shoot began in Chennai with a ten-day schedule in the Besant Nagar area.
 Parts of the film shown to be Colombo in the film were shot in Puducherry.
 Further schedules were carried out in the forests of Kerala to depict the base of the LTTE in northern Sri Lanka.
 Nandita Das in a later interview mentioned that the team shot for nearly thirteen hours a day.
 As most of the cast were non-native Tamil speakers, dubbing artistes were used with actresses Sukanya and Deepa Venkat lending their voices for Nandita Das and Simran respectively.
 Furthermore, Mounika lent her voice for Easwari Rao's character, while Thalaivasal Vijay spoke lines for Chakravarthy.

 Music

 The soundtrack featuring six songs was released on 13 January 2002 by the label Tips Music.
 This film marked the debut of playback singer Chinmayi into the film industry at the age of 15.
 The score and soundtrack fetched A. R. Rahman his fourth National Film Award for Best Music Direction.
 Lyricist Vairamuthu too won the National Film Award for Best Lyrics, for the song "Kannathil Muthamittal".
-For the Telugu version Amrutha, it was released under Adithya Music with lyrics by Veturi.
+For the Telugu dubbed version Amrutha, it was released under Aditya Music with lyrics by Veturi.